fooof-tools/fooof/README.md

 Matplotlib is not required for running the model fitting, but is used if you want to visualize model fits.

 Pytest is only required to run the test suite.

+## Matlab Support

+FOOOF is implemented in Python, but there is also Matlab wrapper, as well as other support utilities for using FOOOF in a Matlab pipeline, all of which is available in [fooof_mat](http://github.com/voytekresearch/fooof_mat).

 ## Install